 There are lots of Warm Spring celebs who know how to dress for their spring colouring.
 Some are quite obvious spring types, while others might come as more of a surprise.
 First up, you have celebs like Cameron Diaz and Kylie Minogue who have the typical blonde hair, blue eyes and bronzed skin.

 Then you have Nicole Kidman with her alabaster skin and fiery red hair who pulls off bold colours really well.
-Tyra Banks is another great example of a Warm Spring.
-Other famous spring types include: Scarlett Johanson, Beyonce, Amy Adams and Drew Barrymore.
+Tyra Banks is another great example of someone who can wear Bright Warm Spring colours (as well as brighter Autumn colours).
+Other famous spring types include Scarlett Johansson, Beyonce, Amy Adams and Drew Barrymore.
+Bright Spring types come in all many variations, Kareena Kapoor based on some of her better makeup choices and outfits, would also be a Spring type.

 Think you might be a different season?
 Read my other posts to find out: